Francisco Javier Cruz

-He scored many goals for both Rayados and Tigres, even in the Clásico Regiomontano, where he became an idol of the city.
-Because of this, he is loved by fans of both teams, a rarity in the competing atmosphere of Monterrey.

 Early life

 Born in Cedral, Cruz moved to Monterrey at the age of 5.
 Cruz is the 8th youngest of 10 children.
 Although Cruz demonstrated a passion and skill for the sport, his dad discouraged him from pursuing a career in football.

 Club career

 C.F.
 Monterrey

 He was instrumental in the conquest of the first championship for Rayados.
-Topscorer for that Mexico 86 tournament (tied with Sergio Lira from Tampico with 14 goals).
+Topscorer for that Mexico 1986 tournament (tied with Sergio Lira from Tampico with 14 goals).
 He also served the assist to Sergio "Alvin" Perez's goal that kept the team from being relegated in May 1999.

 Tigres UANL

 He played with Tigres UANL for a while, where he scored many goals.
 He was instrumental in returning the team to the First Division after its privatization.

 In April 1998, he signed with the San Antonio Pumas of the USISL.